 A Collaborative Approach to Forecasting Revenue Goals

-To avoid this all-too-common scenario, there’s a strong need for active collaboration and comprehensive input from multiple teams during the forecast-creation process.
+To avoid this all-too-common scenario, you need for active collaboration and comprehensive input from multiple teams during the forecast-creation process.
 Companies should use this time to look at the organization as a whole and align values and expectations with revenue targets.
 The key is to work together to find a reasonable medium for all parties.
-A publicly traded company, for example, may want to start the forecasting process with discussions among C-levels to determine what investors are expecting from a revenue standpoint.
+A publicly traded company, for example, may want to start the forecasting revenue process with discussions among C-levels to determine what investors are expecting from a revenue standpoint.
 Executives can then work in tandem with several cross-functional subgroups to best find ways to achieve those goals.
 As specialists in their areas, department leaders are a valuable resource in driving initiatives that will produce the desired revenue, and they are the best resources to weigh in on the feasibility of your targets.

 Cross-Functional Collaboration: Who Should Be Involved?